-Here’s how to build students’ faith in their ability to learn
+Here’s how to build students’ faith in their ability

 The student who says “I’m bad at languages” or “I don’t ‘get’ math” is approaching learning with a “fixed” mindset – believing that his or her competence is, and always will be, limited.

 A student with a “growth” mindset, on the other hand, understands things differently.
 He or she believes that with diligence and smart work habits, improvement is not only possible, but inevitable.

 The difference in mindset can make all the difference in performance.

 An eye-opening 20-Minute Mentor program— How Can I Encourage the Growth Mindset With Three Simple Tips?, explains how you can make your students enthusiastic converts to a growth mindset.

 In How Can I Encourage the Growth Mindset With Three Simple Tips?, the presenter outlines measures to introduce students to the concept of a growth mindset and convince them it’s a key to their academic success.
 She then presents a variety of tested strategies you can employ to encourage and develop such a mindset in your students.

 You’ll learn ways to demonstrate to your students that success is not reserved for those who are “inherently smart,” but for those who work hard to achieve it.

 At the conclusion of the presentation, you’ll have the knowledge and tools to: